Common Rashes Pictures and Descriptions

 What you can expect during an appointment exploring the type and cause of a rash

-Your doctor will do a physical exam, look at the rash, and ask you about:
+Your doctor will look at the rash, and ask you about: